artasparks/glift/README.md

 Go Lightweight Frontend

 ### Development

-For depgen.py to work, you'll need to
+For depgen.py to work, you'll need to:
-  - install pegjs as a node module
+  - Install pegjs as a node module and put the bin dir on your PATH
     - e.g., `export PATH=${HOME}/path/to/pegjs/bin:${PATH}`
-  - export a CLOSURE variable pointing to the closure compiler.
+  - Export a CLOSURE variable pointing to the closure compiler.
     - e.g., `export CLOSURE="java -jar /path/to/closure_compiler.jar"`

 I realize this is a bit hacky.
 Hopefully at some point this will be rewritten